henrybear327/Competitive-programming/Codeforces/readme.md

 # Codeforces Contest code backup

-I started doing Codeforces contest in 2015 summer vacation while participating in **2015CPSTC(competitive programming summer training camp)** @NCTU.
+I started doing Codeforces contest in 2015 summer vacation while participating in **2015 competitive programming summer training camp ** @NCTU.
 Thanks to the teacher and student mentors there. :)

 This is a repository that I use for backing up my Codeforces code.
 I am still new to this competitive programming field, so my code may be really bad.
 Please don't take it too seriously.